-The Health Department budget reflects an overall increase of 1.83% for a total County appropriation of \$3,703,140.
-The Health Department is proposing to add four full-time Public Health Nurse IIs, one Public Health Nurse I, one Public Health Nurse II (50%), and one new Computing Support Technician.
-These positions are grant funded; therefore, when the grant expires the positions will be abolished.
-This budget also reflects a reduction in force of two Environmental Health Specialists (012.541.0039, 012.541.0055).
+The Health Department budget reflects an overall decrease of 0.37% for a total county appropriation of \$3,689,336.
+A Social Worker I, two Public Health Nurse IIs, and a Public Health Nurse II (50%) have been added to the Health Department.
+All of these new positions are fully funded by Carolina Access grant funds.
+This budget also includes a reduction in force of a Computing Consultant I position (012.538.2052).